gsforza/emacs-the-adhd-way/docs/03-package-installation.md

 Like stated before there is another option to install packages other than using `M-x list-packages`.
-To install e.g. `which-key`, a package which \'displays the key bindings following your currently entered incomplete command (a prefix) in a popup\' - [as the developer describes it](https://github.com/justbur/emacs-which-key) - I put the following code into my config:
+To install e.g. `which-key`, a package which \'displays the key bindings following your currently entered incomplete command (a prefix) in a pop-up\' - [as the developer describes it](https://github.com/justbur/emacs-which-key) - I put the following code into my config: